-early 14c., "keep in mind, retain in the memory," from Old French remembrer "remember, recall, bring to mind" (11c.), from Latin rememorari "recall to mind, remember," from re- "again" (see re-) + memorari "be mindful of," from memor "mindful" (from PIE root *(s)mer- (1) "to remember").
-Meaning "recall to mind" is late 14c.; sense of "to mention" is from 1550s.
-Also in Middle English "to remind" (someone).
-An Anglo-Saxon verb for it was gemunan.
+mid-14c., remembren, "keep (something or someone) in mind, retain in the memory," from Old French remembrer "remember, recall, bring to mind" (11c.), from Latin rememorari "recall to mind, remember," from re- "again" (see re-) + memorari "be mindful of," from memor "mindful" (from PIE root *(s)mer- (1) "to remember").